MicrosoftDocs/Viva/Viva/learning/use-tabs.md

 ## Feature sets

-To create a set of featured content that will show up for your users, select **Create featured set** in the top left corner.
+To create a set of featured content that displays for your users, select **Create featured set** in the top left corner.

 ![Screenshot of the create feature set within Viva Learning.](../media/learning/feature-set.png)